The Very Best Project Management Books for Everybody

 For project managers to effectively take this complex assignment, they need to have a comprehensive understanding of their role and their goal.
 Project management books allow the sharing of knowledge, wisdom, and experience of other project professionals.
 Readers are able to update their understanding of project management fundamentals as well as learn new principles and skills to be better equipped to face challenges.

 Here are the top business project management books selected based on rankings, relevance, and reviews.
-We also chose the latest edition of the book if available.
+We also chose the latest edition of the book, if available.

 A Guide to the Project Management Body of Knowledge

 A Guide to the Project Management Body of Knowledge or PMBOK Guide is now on its seventh edition.
 Published by Project Management Institute, the leading professional project management association, the latest Guide also comes with The Standard for Project Management in the same book.
-The latest edition reflects the evolution of project management and includes 12 project management (PM) principles structured around eight project performance domains.
+The latest edition reflects the evolution of project management and includes 12 project management principles structured around eight project performance domains.

 The PMBOK Guide Seventh Edition was published in August 2021.
 The Standard for Project Management includes three major chapters, while the Guide includes four chapters, complete with tables and figures, for a total of 250 pages.